GSA/govt-urls/README.md

-As the U.S. government’s official web portal, [USA.gov](http://www.usa.gov) and its Spanish counterpart [GobiernoUSA.gov](http://www.usa.gov/gobiernousa/) search across all federal, state, local, tribal, and territorial government websites.
+As the U.S. government's official web portal, [USA.gov](http://www.usa.gov) and its Spanish counterpart [GobiernoUSA.gov](http://www.usa.gov/gobiernousa/) search across all federal, state, local, tribal, and territorial government websites.
 Most government websites end in .gov or .mil, but many end in .com, .org, .edu, or other top-level domains.

 This is a list of government URLs that don't end in .gov or .mil.

-# What’s included in this list?
+# What's included in this list?

 * Federal, state, local, [tribal](http://www.usa.gov/Government/Tribal-Sites/index.shtml), commonwealth, and territorial government agency websites
 * [Federal reserve banks and branches](http://www.federalreserve.gov/otherfrb.htm)